nicoverbruggen/aegis/README.md

 ### Local

-No extra environment variables are needed.
+For Dropbox, set the access token first.
+You will need to authorize a separate app, which will normally write to its own app directory.
+Set the following keys in `.env`:

+    DROPBOX_ACCESS_TOKEN=

-Create a job in the YAML file.
-The destination name should be `local`, but the path can be customized.
+Create one or more jobs in the YAML file, with a destination name of `dropbox`.
+The path can be customized.

 When done, run the following command:

 ```
-./aegis backup:local <path-to-yaml>
+./aegis backup:dropbox <path-to-yaml>
 ```

 ### Nextcloud

-No extra environment variables are needed.
+For Nextcloud, set the WebDAV credentials first.
+You may need to make a separate app password.
+Set the following keys in `.env`:

+    NEXTCLOUD_BASE_URI=
+    NEXTCLOUD_USERNAME=
+    NEXTCLOUD_PASSWORD=

-Create a job in the YAML file.
-The destination name should be `local`, but the path can be customized.
+Create one or more jobs in the YAML file, with a destination name of `nextcloud`.
+The path can be customized.

 When done, run the following command:

 ```
-./aegis backup:local <path-to-yaml>
+./aegis backup:nextcloud <path-to-yaml>
 ```

 ## Getting started